wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 v2.5.4 - /07/2013
 - Fixed extra fields were not shown on certain themes, like: 'Modular' theme and 'Emporium' theme for WooCommerce (thanks to eArtboard, detoner and Rinaldo Pavanello)
 - Fixed default directory's permissions on Unix servers was set to 0777, now is handled by WordPress if FS_CHMOD_DIR is not set (thanks to KZeni)
+- Fixed 'no username registration' were causing some unrelated html paragraph to be hidden (thanks to flymike for the patch)

 v2.5.3 - 24/06/2013
 - Fixed updating extra fields from a different blog doesn't work (MS per-blog only) (thanks to GilesFarrow)